-Income cannot be more than \$86,029 and the value of assets may not exceed \$413,714 for an exemption (or \$558,513 for a deferral) (2021 levels).
+Income cannot be more than \$104,064 and the value of assets may not exceed \$486,098 for an exemption (or \$656,232 for a deferral) (2023 levels).
 Total financial worth shall include the value of all assets, including equitable interest, of the owner(s) and the owner's relatives living in the dwelling for which the exemption or deferral or both are claimed, and shall exclude the fair market value of the dwelling and the land upon which it is situated, not exceeding one acre, for which the exemption is claimed.

-Fairfax and Prince William Counties, and Falls Church provide an exemption from, or deferral of, real property taxes on dwellings owned and occupied by persons who are age 65 or older, or who are permanently and totally disabled and whose income is not more than \$72,000 (Fairfax County), \$92,365 (Prince William County), and \$103,200 (Falls Church).
-In Falls Church, those with incomes from \$65,851 - \$100,800 are eligible for a deferral only.
+Fairfax and Prince William Counties, and Falls Church provide an exemption from, or deferral of, real property taxes on dwellings owned and occupied by persons who are age 65 or older, or who are permanently and totally disabled and whose income is not more than \$90,000 (Fairfax County), \$104,400 (Prince William County), and \$90,000 (Falls Church).
+In Falls Church, those with incomes from \$90,000 - \$175,000 are eligible for a deferral only.
 Income of \$7,500 may be excluded by a permanently and totally disabled applicant.
 Household gross income includes the income of all relatives residing therein.
 From this amount, the homeowner excludes the first \$6,500 of income for each relative residing in the household other than the spouse of the owner.
 In Falls Church and Prince William County, the homeowner may deduct \$10,000 for non-spouse income (caregiver income).
-The combined financial net worth of the owner and spouse cannot exceed \$340,000 up to one acre of land in Fairfax County and \$340,000 in Prince William County, up to 25 acres of land, excluding the value of the home.
-The asset limit is \$400,000 in Falls Church (There was a change in 2019 to lower the asset limit from \$540,000 to \$400,000, but current recipients with assets over \$400,000 but below \$540,001 who would otherwise qualify for relief can continue in the program for 2 years).
+The combined financial net worth of the owner and spouse cannot exceed \$400,000 up to one acre of land in Fairfax County and \$340,000 in Prince William County, up to 25 acres of land, excluding the value of the home.
+The asset limit is \$500,000 in Falls Church (There was a change in 2022 raising the asset limit from \$400,000 to \$500,000).

 Loudoun County provides a tax relief program that exempts real property taxes on the dwelling and up to three acres of land on which the dwelling is situated.
 The dwelling must be owned and occupied as the full-time residence of the applicant(s) seeking tax relief.
 Applicants must be 65 years or older or certified permanently and totally disabled by January 1st of the current tax year.
-Loudoun County's gross household income limitation is \$72,000 to receive a full exemption.
+Loudoun County's gross household income limitation is \$77,000 to receive a full exemption.
 The first \$7,500 of disability income may be excluded by applicants who are permanently and totally disabled.
 Not including the spouse of the applicant, the first \$10,000 of income of each relative residing in the dwelling may be excluded when computing gross household income.
 Loudoun County's net worth limitation is \$440,000, which does not include the value of the dwelling, and up to ten acres of land on which the dwelling is situated.
 The value of land more than three acres is not eligible for tax relief.